Hants County, Nova Scotia

-Hants County is an historical county and census division of Nova Scotia, Canada.
+Hants County is a historical county and census division of Nova Scotia, Canada.
 Local government is provided by the West Hants Regional Municipality, and the Municipality of the District of East Hants.

 History

 Formation

-The county of Hants was established June 17, 1781, on territory taken from Kings County and consisted of the townships of Windsor, Falmouth and Newport.
-The name Hants is an old abbreviation for the English county of Hampshire, from the Old English name Hantescire.
+The county of Hants was established June 17, 1781, on territory taken from Kings County that consisted of the townships of Windsor, Falmouth and Newport.
+The name Hants is a long-standing abbreviation for the English county of Hampshire, from the Old English name Hantescire.
 In 1861, Hants County was divided for court sessional purposes into two districts named East Hants and West Hants.
 In 1879, the two districts were incorporated as district municipalities.
 In 2020, the Town of Windsor amalgamated with the District of West Hants to become the West Hants Regional Municipality.

 18th century - origins

 Miꞌkmaq

 The Miꞌkmaq are the indigenous peoples who lived on these lands for centuries.
 In the course of their historical relationship with the Acadians, many Miꞌkmaq became Catholic and therefore played an active role in the Acadian resistance to the Protestant British annexation of Hants County.
 They were clearly supporters of Abbe LeLoutre's work in protecting Acadian and Miꞌkmaq and ultimately Catholic interests in the region.
 Within Hants County, they fought in the Battle at St. Croix on the St. Croix River.

 There is a long history of missionary work in Hants County, such as the work of Silas Tertius Rand's work on Glooscap First Nation near Hantsport.
 There are still Miꞌkmaq communities in Hants County such as Indian Brook 14 (the home of the famous activist Anna Mae Aquash) and Shubenacadie 13.
 Shubenacadie is the oldest community in Hants County.
 There is a significant monument in the middle of the reserve to Major Jean-Baptiste Cope, the signatory to the peace Treaty of 1752 with the British, which was recently upheld by the Supreme Court of Canada (1985).